NikVolf/sub-bench/README.md

 You can use this bench tool to run against `substrate --dev` node.
 No configuration needed!

-Having your substrate started in `--dev` node with default websockets config, run here
+Having your substrate started in `--dev` mode with default websockets config, run here

 ```
 npm install